Redwaza91/trust_to_blockchain_2023/h2-crown-jewels-bad-guys.md

 Fruhlinger, J., 2020.
 "Equifax data breach FAQ: What happened, who was affected, what was the impact?".
 Available at: https://www.csoonline.com/article/567833/equifax-data-breach-faq-what-happened-who-was-affected-what-was-the-impact.html

 Shostack, A., 2014.
 "Dive In and Threat Model!".

+Trust to Blockchain 2023 autumn.
+Available at: https://terokarvinen.com/2023/trust-to-blockchain/